vijaynchakole/Bipolar-Factory/README.md

 plan to attack :
 I have selected website "https://www.imdb.com/list/ls002913270/" for web scrapping.
-IMDB website provides top 100 indian celebraties list with their best work movie, images and some personal information.
+IMDB website provides top 100 indian celebraties list with their best movie work, images and some personal information.
 I have scrapped all  information ralated celebraties. list of scrapped information as per below